Democratic Rep. Lewis: Trump not a 'legitimate president'

 - Why Portland and not Seattle gets pummeled with snow

 U.S. Intelligence agencies have said Russia meddled in the election to help Trump win.
 After spending weeks challenging that assessment, Trump finally accepted that the Russians were behind the election-year hacking of Democrats that roiled the White House race.
+However, he also emphasized that “there was absolutely no effect on the outcome of the election including the fact that there was no tampering whatsoever with voting machines.”

 Lewis explained his decision to stay away from the inauguration as “you cannot be at home with something that you feel that is wrong, is not right.”

-He said it will be the first inauguration he has missed in three decades as Democrats and Republicans took the oath of office.
+He said it will be the first inauguration he has missed in three decades, a time that includes Democrats and Republicans taking the oath of office.

 The 16-term congressman testified earlier this week against Trump’s choice of Sen. Jeff Sessions to be attorney general, citing the Alabama Republican’s record on ensuring minorities have the right to vote.
 Lewis was beaten and bloodied during the fight for civil and voting rights.